k00ni/from-object-to-icf/README.md

 ## Current status

 I am not able to work on this topic at the moment.
 But i monitor the Github repository as well as the OSF project closely.
-So, if you want to contribute or contact me.
+I am open for ideas and contributions.

 ## Contribution